The Creator (2023 film)

 The Creator is a 2023 American science fiction action film produced and directed by Gareth Edwards, who co-wrote the screenplay with Chris Weitz.
 It stars John David Washington, Gemma Chan, Ken Watanabe, Sturgill Simpson, and Allison Janney.
 Set in 2070, 15 years after artificial intelligence (AI) set off a nuclear detonation in Los Angeles, which started a war of humans against AI, a former special forces agent is recruited to hunt down and kill the "Creator", who has developed a mysterious weapon with the power to end the war.

 Development began in November 2019 when Edwards signed on to direct and write the project for New Regency and was officially announced in February 2020.
 Washington was hired in May 2021, and the rest of the cast joined over the next year.
 Filming began in January 2022 in Thailand with an $80 million production budget, and wrapped that May.

 The Creator was released in North America on September 29, 2023, by 20th Century Studios.
 The film grossed $104.3 million worldwide and received generally positive reviews from critics.
-It had two nominations at the 96th Academy Awards, for Best Visual Effects and Best Sound, and was nominated for Best Science Fiction Film and Best Film Visual / Special Effects at the 51st Saturn Awards.
+It earned two nominations at the 96th Academy Awards, for Best Visual Effects and Best Sound, and was nominated for Best Science Fiction Film and Best Film Visual / Special Effects at the 51st Saturn Awards.

 Plot

 In 2055, an artificial intelligence created by the U.S. government detonates a nuclear warhead over Los Angeles, California.
 In response, most of the Western world pledges to eradicate AI to prevent humanity's extinction.
 Their efforts are resisted by New Asia, a region comprising East, South and Southeast Asia, whose people continue to embrace AI.
 The U.S. military aims to assassinate "Nirmata", (Note: An intertitle states that nirmātā is Nepalese for "the Creator".) the chief architect behind New Asia's AI advancements, using the USS NOMAD (North American Orbital Mobile Aerospace Defense), a space station capable of launching destructive attacks from orbit.

-A decade after Los Angeles, U.S. Army Sergeant Joshua Taylor is undercover in New Asia with his pregnant wife Maya, believed to be the daughter of Nirmata.
+In 2065, U.S. Army Sergeant Joshua Taylor is undercover in New Asia with his pregnant wife Maya, believed to be the daughter of Nirmata.
 Taylor is exposed when their home is attacked by U.S. military forces, and Maya is presumed dead after a NOMAD strike.
 Five years later, Taylor, now part of the ground zero cleanup crew, is recruited by General Andrews and Colonel Howell for a mission against "Alpha O", a new weapon developed by Nirmata that could destroy NOMAD.
 Shown evidence of Maya's survival, Taylor agrees.
 Infiltrating a compound in New Asia, Taylor finds the weapon is a robotic "simulant" in the form of a young girl who has the ability to control technology.
 Dubbing her "Alphie", Taylor disobeys Howell and seeks out his ex-commander, Drew.